Mishti92/writing-from-the-void/content/index.md

 plan: [[disconnect from most of the world]], in a tiny island, south of Brazil.
 1 month.
 2 months.
 3 months. [[no sé]].

-this is the system I have built to let my creativity and curiosity take the lead and let the words pour out of me, removing all sorts of distractions with intentional chaos in entropy.
+this is the system I have built to let my creativity and curiosity take the lead and let the words pour out of me, removing all sorts of distractions with intentional entropy.

 changing my brain chemistry to create for my soul and connect the dots of [[all I have ever been]] and all I want to be.